4 Smart ways to use brand profiles in Whaaat AI

 - Switch between team members, clients, or platform voices

-You can now assign that profile to any agent and your outputs will reflect the right tone and direction, every time.
+Once created you can quickly switch between Brand Profiles and your outputs will reflect the right tone and direction, every time.

 🚀 Ready to get more out of your content?